tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-6.md

 ## II. <a id="section2">Babel

-Babel is a essentially an ES6 (or future versions of ES) to ES5 transpiler.
+Babel is a essentially an ES6 (and future versions of ES) to ES5 transpiler.

 - https://babeljs.io

-Try the following ES6 class code into the Babel REPL at http://babeljs.io/repl - and see what kind of ES5 code you get back.
+Try pasting the following ES6 class code into the Babel REPL at http://babeljs.io/repl - and see what kind of ES5 code you get back.

 ```js
 class Vehicle{